ostanton/TailsEngine/README.md

 - All deferred actions like adding or removing items from vector during a tick will be "finalised" at the end of that same frame, or at the start of the next frame, depending on what it is.
 By finalised I mean adding an item, that item will only start ticking and drawing, etc. after the start of the next frame.
 When removing an item, it gets erased at the end of that same frame.
 Start and end lifetime methods (like added, removed, spawn, despawn, etc.) are called at the start and end of the frame respectively once the item has been finalised.

 ## What is needed still
-- Create default folders and files in same directory as executable if they do not already exist (doing this at game runtime probably isn't the way to go.
-Easy to to make those folders, etc. when starting a new project?
-Template one maybe?)
+- Create default folders and files in same directory as executable if they do not already exist
     - engine.ini
     - save
         - no default data (how should saves be handled??)